frankframework/frankframework/README.md

 Upcoming:

+- Also when not transacted don't retrow exception caught in JMS listener (caused connection to be closed and caused possible other threads on the same listener to experience "javax.jms.IllegalStateException: Consumer closed").
 - Alpha version of new design Ibis console.
 - Better support for Active Directory and other LdapSender improvements.
     - Make "filter" on LDAP error/warning messages work for AD too.